RehanMalek09/CMPG-323-Overview---37787594/README.md

 ![Screenshot (3)](https://github.com/RehanMalek09/CMPG-323-Overview---37787594/assets/130663487/ce8ede40-9cb3-4f6a-a2d6-03fcc8e3e56c)

+Arrows going down indicate tasks that need to be completed and arrows going up indicate tasks that have been completed.
 # Branching Strategy to be used for each Project
 **Project 1:**
 Trunk based development is used with the "main" branch.